 With a history of gang affiliation, drug addiction and time served in prison, Brandon's story of recovery and reconciliation reaches the most vulnerable youth we work with.
 Having left his life of crime, drugs and violence behind, Brandon achieved his diploma in social service work with a specialization in youth work from Vancouver Community College in 2015.
 Brandon originally met Joe through his practicum placement and has been with us ever since as an essential part of the YBYG team.
-As Joe's right hand man for the past two years, Brandon oversees our program delivery and his work has enabled us to expand our reach and introduce important new programs, for both boys and girls.
+As Joe's right hand man, Brandon oversees our program delivery and his work has enabled us to expand our reach and introduce important new programs, for both boys and girls.
 When he's not working with YBYG's team and youth, you'll find him at home enjoying time with his fiancee and three sons.
 Read Brandon’s story in our 2016/2017 Impact Report.

 Kyle Cardinal, Volunteer Coordinator

 Through his love of martial arts and passion for working with youth, Kyle came to YBYG in 2014.
 Kyle is YBYG’s Volunteer Coordinator.
 He initially began volunteering as a martial arts program co-facilitator at the City Central Learning Centre in Surrey.
 From there, he moved on to help establish our outreach program at the Newton Recreational Centre, and is now facilitating an outreach program on Tsawwassen First Nation lands.
 Kyle has years of experience working with at-risk youth and is currently a youth worker with Tsawwassen First Nation.
 His educational background is in law enforcement studies, graduating from the Justice Institute of British Columbia.
 He aspires to pursue a career in law enforcement while continuing to provide mentorship to at-risk youth within his community.